linode/docs/docs/kubernetes/how-to-install-drupal-with-linode-kubernetes-engine/index.md

 ## Setup Drupal

-1. In your browser, type the IP address listed under `EXTERNAL_IP` from the `kubectl get services drupal` command above followed by the port `:8081`, for example, `http://192.0.2.3:8081`.
+1. In the browser, type the IP address listed under `EXTERNAL_IP` from the `kubectl get services drupal` command above followed by the port `:8081`, for example, `http://192.0.2.3:8081`.
 The Drupal configuration page appears.

     ![Drupal Configuration Screen](install-drupal-setup.png "Drupal Configuration Screen")